steve-harrington/wired-brain-coffee/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Current Behavior**
-A clear and concise description of what is happening.
+A clear and concise description of what is happening